 Our success depends, in part, on our ability to protect our intellectual property.
 We rely primarily on patent, copyright, trademark and trade secret laws, as well as confidentiality and non-disclosure agreements and other contractual protections, to protect our proprietary technologies and know-how, all of which offer only limited protection.
 The steps we have taken to protect our intellectual property rights may not be adequate to prevent misappropriation of our proprietary information or infringement of our intellectual property rights, and our ability to prevent such misappropriation or infringement is uncertain, particularly in countries outside of the United States.
 The failure of our patents to adequately protect our technology might make it easier for our competitors to offer similar products or technologies, which would harm our business.
 For example, our patents and patent applications could be opposed, contested, circumvented, designed around by our competitors or be declared invalid or unenforceable in judicial or administrative proceedings.
-Our foreign patent protection is generally not as comprehensive as our U.S. patent protection and may not protect our intellectual property infringement in foreign countries, including countries where we sell products.
+Our foreign patent protection is generally not as comprehensive as our U.S. patent protection and may not protect our intellectual property in some countries where our products are sold or may be sold in the future.
+Many U.S.-based companies have encountered substantial intellectual property infringement in foreign countries, including countries where we sell products.
 Even if foreign patents are granted, effective enforcement in foreign countries may not be available.
 For example, the legal environment relating to intellectual property protection in certain emerging market countries where we operate is relatively weaker, often making it difficult to create and enforce such rights.
 We may not be able to effectively protect our intellectual property rights in these emerging markets or elsewhere.
-If such an impermissible use of our intellectual property or trade secrets were to occur, our ability to sell our solutions at competitive prices may be adversely affected and our business, financial condition, operating results and cash flows could be materially and adversely affected.
+If such an impermissible use of our intellectual property or trade secrets were to occur, our ability to sell our solutions at competitive prices may be adversely affecte